Skip to main content

 Proactive Remediation

-Screenshot of Microsoft Intune remediation script
+Microsoft Intune remediation script.

 Make sure you’re using 64-bit PowerShell for this script, as we don’t want anything screwy going on with the registry settings.